BeaconCMS/beacon_demo/README.md

 # BeaconCMS Demo

-Sample application to demo [beacon](https://github.com/BeaconCMS/beacon) features and tips.
-To get started:
+Sample application to showcase [beacon](https://github.com/BeaconCMS/beacon) features and tips.
+Follow the readme to get started:

 #### Run a database